gagin/WaveExperiment/README.rst

 Effectiveness of MLP+Sin - A Key Finding
 ------------------------------------------
 A significant outcome was the **demonstrated effectiveness of using a standard MLP with a ``sin`` activation** for the periodic RSI time series.
-This MLP+Sin approach achieved performance close to the best LSTM model but with vastly superior parameter and computational efficiency compared to both LSTM and the Network with WaveLayers.
+This MLP+Sin approach achieved performance close to the best RNN models but with vastly superior parameter and computational efficiency compared to both RNNs and the Network with WaveLayers.
 This highlights a practical method for incorporating periodic bias.

 Overall Conclusion
 ==================